KSheridan86/project-5-RossAnthonyDesigns/README.md

 These colours were:

-Light Mustard/Yellow: #e1a052

-Light Green: #6e9d6c
+Grey/Blue: #6f8ca2

+Dusty Orange: #ff85436b

+Whitesmoke: #f5f5f5

+And Bootstraps Text-Muted class for sligtly greyed out text.

 [Back to the Top](#table-of-contents)

 ## UX
-*  Taste of India is intended to be a friendly community site for users to create and share their own recipes with others.
-Users will also be able to find recipes created by other users from around the world.
+*  RossAnthonyDesigns was designed to be a friendly and informative site for users to easily browse and find products they would be interested in purchasing.
 The graphical elements and overall design of the site provide the user with a fun and enjoyable environment.

 ### The Sites Ideal User
-* Food lover looking to share their favourite recipes with others
-* Someone looking to expand their recipe knowledge
+* Someone looking to purchase or commission a Sculpture
-* Someone looking for inspiration for new things to try
+* Someone looking for inspiration for a crafty project

 ### Site Goals

-* To provide users with a place to find recipes
+* To provide the site owner with a place to sell his work.
-* To provide users with a place to share their own recipes
+* To provide the site owner with a place to showcase his work and expand his digital presence.
-* To provide users with a place to discover new meals
+* To provide users with an enjoyable and easy to use site for making purchases.

 [Back to the Top](#table-of-contents)